arifperdana/arifperdana.github.io/_pages/publications.md

 ----

 * Lee, W.E., & **Perdana, A.** Effects of Experiential Service Learning in Improving Community Engagement Perception, Sustainability Awareness, and Data Analytics Competency.
 1st round review in a journal.

-* **Perdana, A.**, & Arisandi, D. Automation at Truveil: Business Process Understanding and Analysis in RPA Implementation.
-2nd round review.

 * **Perdana, A.**, & Mokhtar, I. Technology for Seniors’ Social Wellbeing: Seniors and Virtual Event Platforms.
 1st round review.